-- Presenters share their personal and inspiring story of living with and managing mental illness, which emphasizes that we all have struggles, but no matter what our challenges, we can live extraordinary lives.
+- The presenters join the students virtually to share their personal and inspiring story of living with and managing mental illness or stigma, which emphasizes that we all have struggles, but no matter what our challenges, we can live extraordinary lives.

 - Youth complete a brief survey and share their hand-written reflections on their learnings from the presentation.
-Our Classroom Presenter follows up with teachers and all student feedback is submitted to them, but remains anonymous to allow for genuine reflections.
-Teachers also complete a Program Score Card, which provides an opportunity for feedback and evaluation.
+Our Admin team follows up with teachers and all student feedback is anonymously submitted to allow for genuine reflection.
+Teachers also complete a Program Scorecard, which provides an opportunity for feedback and evaluation.

 - Students are encouraged to take the Stigma-Free Tool after their school day is complete and they have had the rest of the day to ponder on their learnings.
 This allows youth to make a comparison from date of completion to visiting the Tool at a later date and discern whether their views about stigma have changed.